 Today I am going to write some small reviews of the best DIY miniature dollhouse kits on the market and compare them.
 Some are still produced, others became vintage or collector’s items.

-So if you quickly would like to know what kind and brands of kits there are on the market still, then this would be an oversight of the top ones (in my opinion).
+So if you quickly would like to know what kinds and brands of kits there are on the market still, then this would be an oversight of the top ones (in my opinion).

-( I have written several extended reviews on kits before, please use the search button on my site if you are looking for something specific)
+( I have written several extended reviews on kits before, please use the search button on my site if you are looking for something specific, or click on the “full review buttons” below)

 If you are on a cellphone, please scroll to the right in this table below to see the prices!